wangyu16/GeneralChemistry/README.md

 1. [Redox Reactions and Electrochemistry](https://nbviewer.jupyter.org/github/wangyu16/GeneralChemistry/blob/master/Chapter%2019.%20Redox%20Reactions%20and%20Electrochemistry.ipynb){:target="_blank" rel="noopener"}
 1. [Nuclear Chemistry](https://nbviewer.jupyter.org/github/wangyu16/GeneralChemistry/blob/master/Chapter%2021.%20Nuclear%20Chemistry.ipynb){:target="_blank" rel="noopener"}

-### Note
+### Notes:

+- The outline of this study guide follows Chang's textbook.
+Chapter 11 Introduction to Organic Chemistry, Chapter 20 The Chemistry of Coordination Compounds and Chapter 22 Organic Polymers - Synthetic and Natural are not covered.
+The locations of each topic in OpenStax and Brown's textbooks are given under the titles.
+The materials, mainly the figures and the questions, are adapted from wikipedia, OpenStax, and other open source resources.
-Starting from Fall 2020 semester, I am adding short videos to the study guide.
+- Starting from Fall 2020 semester, I am adding short videos to the study guide.
 First I will add the best ones I can find from Youtube.
 Later I will replace those videos with new ones recorded by myself or my students to make the study guide more consistent and concise.

 ### Feedback